-8.2 The charges for the Services shall be set out in the Order, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
+8.2 – The charges for the Services shall be set out in the Statement of Work, and shall be the full and exclusive remuneration of the Supplier in respect of the performance of the Services.
 Unless otherwise agreed in writing by the Customer, the charges shall include every cost and expense of the Supplier directly or indirectly incurred in connection with the performance of the Services.

-8.3 In respect of the Goods, the Supplier shall invoice the Customer on or at any time after completion of delivery.
+8.3 – In respect of the Goods (if applicable), the Supplier shall invoice the Customer on or at any time after completion of delivery.
 In respect of Services, the Supplier shall invoice the Customer on completion of the Services.
 Each invoice shall include such supporting information required by the Customer to verify the accuracy of the invoice, including but not limited to the relevant purchase order number.

 9. Intellectual property rights

-9.2 All Intellectual Property Rights created by the Supplier or any employee, agent or subcontractor of the Supplier in the course of performing the Services or exclusively for the purpose of performing the Services, including in any Deliverables, shall vest in the Customer upon creation.
-The Supplier hereby assigns and shall procure the assignment of any Intellectual Property Rights that arise in pursuant to this clause to the Customer.
+9.2 – All Intellectual Property Rights created by the Supplier or any employee, agent or subcontractor of the Supplier in the course of performing the Services or exclusively for the purpose of performing the Services, including in any Deliverables, shall vest in the Customer upon creation.
+The Supplier hereby assigns and shall procure the assignment of any Intellectual Property Rights that arise in pursuant to this clause to the Customer as at creation.

-(c) any claim made against the Customer by a third party arising out of or in connection with the supply of the Goods, as delivered, or the Services; and
+c) any claim made against the Customer by a third party arising out of or in connection with the supply of the Goods, as delivered, or the Services;

-11.1 During the term of the Contract and for a period of 2 years thereafter, the Supplier shall maintain in force, with a reputable insurance company, professional indemnity insurance, product liability insurance and public liability insurance to cover the liabilities that may arise under or in connection with the Contract, and shall, on the Customer’s request, produce both the insurance certificate giving details of cover and the receipt for the current year’s premium in respect of each insurance.
+11.1 – If specific insurance levels are not specified in the Statement of Work as being required of the Supplier, during the term of the Contract and for a period of 2 years thereafter, the Supplier shall at least maintain in force, with a reputable insurance company, professional indemnity insurance, product liability insurance and public liability insurance to cover the liabilities that may arise under or in connection with the Contract, and shall, on the Customer’s request, produce both the insurance certificate giving details of cover and the receipt for the current year’s premium in respect of each insurance.